cpslab-asu/psy-taliro/docs/models.rst

 Blackbox
 --------

-A ``Blackbox`` model is similar to the base ``Model`` but instead of recieving the input signals as a set of continuous functions, it recieves each signal evaluated at a uniformly spaced set of times.
+A ``Blackbox`` model is similar to the base ``Model`` but instead of receiving the input signals as a set of continuous functions, it receives each signal evaluated at a uniformly spaced set of times.
 This is most similar to how systems are simulated using `Simulink`_.

 .. _Simulink: https://www.mathworks.com/products/simulink.html